zevv/npeg/README.md

 let r = parser.match(data)
 ```

-After the parsing finished, the `words` table will now contain
+After the parsing finished, the `words` table will now contain:

 ```nim
 {"two": 2, "three": 3, "one": 1, "four": 4}